Does it ever feel like time just gets away from you?

 Victoria isn’t afraid to do a lot of things that I am.
 Like stand up to a mean guy who stole a waitress’ tips, or break up a barroom brawl.
 Of course she is a marine and CIA agent with lots of training behind her.
 I’m certainly not.
 And she is a book lover to boot!
 What’s not to love?!

-Calum and Alex, the two male leads in Hour of the Lion, are entirely drool-worthy.
+Calum and Alec, the two male leads in Hour of the Lion, are entirely drool-worthy.
 Both are strong, protective, thoughtful males who aren’t afraid to stand up to their mistakes when they get it completely wrong.
 And boy do they get it wrong sometimes!
 I like that both are patient and slow to pass judgement, even if they have quick tempers.
-I love heroes who have an edge of danger to them, something both Calum and Alex have in spades.
+I love heroes who have an edge of danger to them, something both Calum and Alec have in spades.
 De.
 Lic.
 Ious.

 I loved Hour of the Lion and encourage everyone not just to check it out, but also all of Cherise Sinclair’s books.
 Here website is: cherisesinclair.com or her author page on goodreads can be found here.